cheungbx/gametiny/README.md

 # tinyboy
 Collection of games playable on Tiny Boy and schematics.
-Tony Boy is a modified version of the Attiny Joypad originally created by Based on original version of Attiny Joypad  created by Daniel C. (Electro L.I.B) 2018 GPL V3.
+Tony Boy is a modified version of the Attiny Joypad originally created by Daniel C. (Electro L.I.B) 2018 GPL V3.
 This modification  adds a header for USBasp programmer that doubles up as a socket for the OLED.
 Refer to the schematics on the files section.
 Schematics created on easyEDA.com.

 *** WARNING ***
 Inserting the battery or the OLED or the header in the wrong direction may cause permanent damage to the ATTiny85 chip and/or the OLED, and/or the USB port of your computer